pmrmoura/CabifyTest/README.md

   **discountReceived**.
 Also, the **discountType** property is used for doing the logic inside the Cart class in the App.
 And finally the **productCode** is used for knowing what is the product.

-A idea to make this even easier to use is by integrating it into a BackOffice system where Marketing teams can easily add and remove discounts from the app.
+A idea to make this even easier to use is by integrating it into a Backoffice system where Marketing teams can easily add and remove discounts from the app.

 # Cart